c4ss1uslab/digitalgarden/src/site/notes/digital garden/c4ss1us.lab digital garden.md

 [img] (consciousness, art, technology, regeneration, games)

+my research intends to provide multiple, rich perspectives on the inquiries:

 - how can we create art, technology and games in service of consciousness development and ecosystems regeneration?
-- how can life be more like a game? but not any kind of game. a game that's fun, collaborative, challenging, meaningful and fulfilling. a game that challenges and supports us to develop ourselves, unfold our essence, and share our gifts with others.
+- how can life be more like a game?
+	 -> but not any kind of game. a game that's fun, collaborative, challenging, meaningful and fulfilling. a game that challenges and supports us to develop ourselves, unfold our essence, and share our gifts with others.
 - how can we create systems and structures to support life on earth?

-my research started way back in 2015, with my first startling realization about life and the world we live in:
+it started way back in 2015, with my first startling realization about life and the world we live in:

-my own life is my biggest, most important project. yet, the tools i have to help me play a game (such as interfaces, maps, dashboards, cheatsheets, wikis, etc) or managing my characters in a game (inventory, skill/talent trees, missions, achievements, challenges, etc) are much better than the tools i have for managing my own real life.
+**my own life is my biggest, most important project.**

+yet, the tools i have to help me play a game (such as interfaces, maps, dashboards, cheatsheets, wikis, etc) or managing my characters in a game (inventory, skill/talent trees, missions, achievements, challenges, etc) are much better than the tools i have for managing my own real life.

-*wtf is going on here?*
+~*wtf is going on here?*~

 as you might have noticed now, i grew up playing games, but maybe even if you didn't, you might still relate to the experience of transitioning into adulthood and feeling an utterless lack of fun in the "real job market", or even, in modern life in general.